harrisonlab/phytophthora_fragariae/README.md

     cat $CRN_Plus_ApoP | grep -w 'gene' | wc -l
-    echo "The number of ApoplastP hits that are not RxLRs or CRNs is:" cat $ApoP_No_RxLR_CRN | grep -w 'gene' | wc -l echo "The number of RxLRs with an EER domain not hit by ApoplastP is:" cat $RxLR_EER_No_ApoP | grep -w 'gene' | wc -l echo "The number of RxLRs with an EER domain also hit by ApoplastP is:" cat $RxLR_EER_Plus_ApoP | grep -w 'gene' | wc -l echo "The number of ApoplastP hits that are not RxLRs with an EER domain or CRNs is:" cat $ApoP_No_RxLR_EER_CRN | grep -w 'gene' | wc -l printf "\n" done
+    echo "The number of ApoplastP hits that are not RxLRs or CRNs is:" cat $ApoP_No_RxLR_CRN | grep -w 'gene' | wc -l echo "The number of RxLRs, with an EER domain, not hit by ApoplastP is:" cat $RxLR_EER_No_ApoP | grep -w 'gene' | wc -l echo "The number of RxLRs, with an EER domain, also hit by ApoplastP is:" cat $RxLR_EER_Plus_ApoP | grep -w 'gene' | wc -l echo "The number of ApoplastP hits that are not RxLRs, with an EER domain, or CRNs is:" cat $ApoP_No_RxLR_EER_CRN | grep -w 'gene' | wc -l printf "\n" done